 All volunteers are required to take the Global Ambassadors for Patient Safety (GAPS) workshop before their arrival to Peru.

 All volunteers are responsible for bringing the following: scrubs, stethoscope, blood pressure cuff, lab coat.
+You will receive more details in your pre-trip preparation.

 All volunteers will be able to shadow local doctors in one or more of the following rotations in a local Trujillo hospital or state health center: ultrasound, surgery, dentistry, physical therapy, pediatric, topical, X-rays, labor & delivery among others